-- Criteria: - Student receives more than two D+s or Ds - Student receives more than one E/U - Student receives an E/U during or after being eligible for Academic Probation - Student receives grade lower than C- in their second attempt of a course OR a U in its remediation that prompted an academic sanction in the initial attempt - o Student is eligible for three or more academic sanctions - Additional Detail: May only be waived once.
+- Criteria: - Student does not maintain a cumulative GPA of 2.0 in all coursework (required and elective) for more than one term and/or does not make satisfactory progress as determined by the AIPC - Student receives more than two D+s or Ds - Student receives more than one E/U - o Student receives an E/U during or after being eligible for Academic Probation - Student receives grade lower than C- in their second attempt of a course OR a U in its remediation that prompted an academic sanction in the initial attempt - Student is eligible for three or more academic sanctions - Additional Detail: May only be waived once.
 Waived Dismissal results in an Academic Probation.
-A second dismissal sanction is an Automatic Dismissal.
+A second dismissal sanction results an automatic dismissal.